Time for a Spring Clean.

 Water carries nutrients to our cells, aids digestion by forming stomach secretions, flushes our bodies of wastes, and keeps our kidneys healthy.
 It keeps our moisture-rich organs (our skin, eyes, mouth, and nose) functioning well, it lubricates and cushions our joints, and it regulates our body temperature and our metabolism, just to name a few of its many functions.
 Water helps to carry out wastes and toxins and even slight dehydration can put a burden on our liver and kidney function.

-Not drinking enough water may meant that nutrients are not well or fully absorbed; that toxins are not properly detoxified, and this may affect kidney, liver and bowel function.
+Not drinking enough water may mean that nutrients are not well or fully absorbed; that toxins are not properly detoxified, and this may affect kidney, liver and bowel function.
 Also look out for: headaches, chronic joint and muscle pain, lower back pain, poor concentration (or brain fog), fatigue, constipation, dry skin, and strong urine colour or odour.

-In clinic we recommend to sip 1.5 to 2 litres daily to allow for good hydration and support for elimination.
+In clinic we recommend sipping 1.5 to 2 litres daily to allow for good hydration and support for elimination.
 We recommend additional water when exercising or losing a lot of water through sweat.
 It is also a great idea to add a little mineral salt back in (just a pinch of Himalayan salt) to re-mineralise after exercise.

 I wish you all a happy fresh and crunchy spring.